Five Tips to Help Miami Chum Bucket Get Back on Track

 This one stings the most, so we should just get it out of the way.
-The current location -- wedged right in the middle of a residential neighborhood and next to an elementary school — screamed "Heat up!" from the second we first saw it.
-Also, though situated in an eastern part of Allapattah, the location is still too far from the much-mythologized Biscayne Corridor.
+The current location -- wedged right in the middle of a residential neighborhood and next to an elementary school -- screamed "HEAT UP!!!" from the second we first saw it.
+Also, though situated in an eastern part of Allapattah, the spot is still too far away from the much mythologized Biscayne Corridor.
 It's just far enough to be out of the way and it's not particularly near anything.
-There are lots of warehouses and multipurpose spaces from downtown up to 79th Street, all along Biscayne and over into the lower northwest avenues.
-So why not capitalize on the existing arts and entertainment warehouse district bubbling just a little farther east?
+There are lots of warehouses and multipurpose spaces from downtown up to 79th Street, all along Biscayne and over into the lower NW avenues.
+So why not capitalize on the already existing arts and entertainment warehouse district bubbling just a little farther east?

-Implement an underage drinking policy.
-Chum Bucket models itself after Berkeley, California's 924 Gilman, and we believe that is a worthy ideal.
-The venue has been open since 1986, and it's a storied punk rock institution.
-But a great deal of Gilman's success is its strict policy on drinking and drugs.
-Somehow, despite the Chum Bucket's membership cards, posted rules, and volunteer staff, the venue failed to include this particular provision in its charter.
+This one stings too.
+Maybe they'll all sting.
+Chum Bucket models itself after 924 Gilman, and we believe that is a worthy model.
+The venue has been open since 1986 and it's a storied punk rock institution.
+But great deal of its success is because 924 Gilman has a strict no drinking or drugs policy.
+Somehow, despite it's membership cards, posted rules, and volunteer staff, Chum Bucket failed to include this particular provision in its charter.

-Procure grant money.
 With a nice central location and a strict all-ages policy, Chum Bucket will be quite the legit organization.
 The crew has already demonstrated incredible fundraising prowess.
 Its audience is massive and enthusiastic.
 All of this makes Chum Bucket a perfect candidate for the same kind of arts/entertainment funding so much of Miami depends on.
-Take a look at the Knight Arts Challenge grant or Miami New Times Masterminds grant.
+Take a look at the Knight Arts Challenge grant or the Miami New Times Masterminds grant.
 Chum Bucket would definitely qualify as a worthy applicant and it could truly use the supplemental income.
 The grants mentioned before are two of the more popular in South Florida.
 But a little research could lead to plenty of other options.

-Expand beyond Facebook.
-Though Facebook seems to be humanity's new cultural matrix, it would be worthwhile for Chum Bucket to drum up a web presence outside that social-networking site.
+This is advice we could all follow.
+While Facebook seems to be humanity's new cultural matrix, it would be worthwhile for Chum Bucket to drum up some kind of web presence outside the Social Network.
 What about people without Facebook accounts?
-If they want to learn about the venue, they need to sign up, which is a weird stipulation for a punk venue to pose: "You gotta get on Facebook if you wanna keep up!"
-Of course, the Bucket shouldn't swear off Facebook.
-But a real miamichumbucket.com could be kinda cool as an archive of events, a resource with FAQs and policies, and maybe even a message board that could enhance the venue's operations.
+If they want to learn about the venue, they've got to sign up.
+Which is a weird stipulation for a punk venue to pose: "You gotta get on Facebook if you want to keep up!"
+Of course, the Bucket shouldn't get off Facebook entirely.
+But a real MiamiChumBucket.com could be kinda cool as an archive of events, a resource with FAQs and policies, and maybe even a message board that could enhance the venue's operations.

-Continue to book awesome punk shows.
 We need to give credit where it's due.
 Chum Bucket has done an excellent job of bringing a steady stream of out-of-town artists to South Florida.
 Anyone from Miami is an expert in the region's isolation.
-And New Times heartily welcomes any venue that helps connect us to the rest of the nation.
+And Crossfade heartily welcomes any fresh discursive inspiration that connects us to the rest of the country.
 Keep up the good work.